 Okay, we had kind of a head start.
 A mild climate.
 Four distinctly beautiful seasons.
 Green everywhere you look.
-Sprinkle in communities, both large and small, urban and rural, to cover just about every lifestyle and taste, and you've got the perfect setting for a golf mecca here in the Triangle.
+Sprinkle in communities-- large and small, urban and rural, covering just about every lifestyle and taste-- and you've got the perfect setting for a golf mecca here in the Triangle.

-Our abundant arts and theater, national hockey, minor league baseball and collegiate sports, entertainment and restaurants are all well and good, but for real fanatics the draw is Pinehurst.
+Our abundant arts and theater, national hockey, minor league baseball, collegiate sports, entertainment and restaurants are all well and good, but for real fanatics the draw is Pinehurst.

 Not that there aren't other famed sports legends hailing from here.
-The name "Michael Jordan" might ring a bell, for example.
-We've hosted the NCAA basketball championships, and our beloved Carolina Hurricanes won the Stanley Cup a few years back.
-The 2011 NHL Allstars game?
+The name "Michael Jordan" might ring a bell.
+We're home to NCAA basketball champions, and our beloved Carolina Hurricanes won the Stanley Cup a few years back.
+A NHL All-stars game and Draft Night?
 Right here.
-2010 American League MVP Josh Hamilton was born in Raleigh.
+And baseball great, 2010 American League MVP Josh Hamilton, was born in Raleigh.

 Even Carrboro native James Taylor, though he may not be able to hit the sinking curveball quite the way Josh can, famously professed his love in the song, "Carolina in my Mind."
 Critically acclaimed, 11-million-record-selling anthems don't just get written about anyplace.

-It's just a short drive to stunning N.C. beaches or smoke-tinged mountains, too, so whether you're thinking sand or snow, you're covered.
-Gorgeous state parks and lakes, greenways, blue ways, hiking trails, bike paths, dog parks... we're half-inclined to just stop writing this altogether and go outside right now.
+It's just a short drive to stunning N.C. beaches or blue-tinged mountains, too, so whether you're thinking sand or snow, you're covered.
+Gorgeous state parks, lakes, greenways, blueways (a.k.a. water trails), hiking trails, bike paths, dog parks... we're half-inclined to just stop writing this altogether and go outside right now.

 But we're not done yet.
 Though the appeal here is undeniable, our cost of living doesn't really reflect that.
 Housing prices here are well below the national average - not to mention stable.
 That's a big benefit for local residents, as well as for the North Carolina companies that have chosen to locate their people here.